 The ECLS-K:2011 child assessments include items that are adapted from several copyrighted assessment batteries; assessment batteries are not posted here due to copyright restrictions.
 However, a detailed description of the child assessments is available in the ECLS-K:2011 User's Manuals and Psychometric Reports (forthcoming).
 Summary information on the child assessments is available below.

-The ECLS-K:2011 assesses children's cognitive, socioemotional, and physical development through direct and indirect methods.
-The direct child assessments are cognitive and socioemotional assessment batteries developed specifically for use in the ECLS-K:2011 and administered directly to the children.
-Physical development also is measured directly.
+The ECLS-K:2011 assessed children's cognitive, socioemotional, and physical development through direct and indirect methods.
+The direct child assessments are cognitive assessment batteries and socioemotional items developed specifically for use in the ECLS-K:2011 and administered directly to the children.
+Physical development also was measured directly.
 The indirect child assessments are parent and teacher ratings of children's cognitive and socioemotional development.

 Direct Cognitive Assessments: